StephaneFotso/splunk-git/README.md

 # splunk-git
-This is a repository to be managed in Splunk, created by stephane
+This is a repository to be managed in Splunk, created by stephane.
+We are going to be pushing data from this repository to Splunk